What are dental implants?

 Is dental implant surgery painful?

 Most people find dental implant surgery very easy to tolerate.
+Surgical placement of dental implant in a tooth site usually results in lot less discomfort than the extraction of an existing tooth in the same site.
 Any post-operative discomfort can usually be managed with over-the-counter anti-inflammatory medication such as ibuprofen or OTC pain-relievers.
 Ice can also be helpful.

 Are dental implants expensive?